-I’m becoming more interested in learning about the Intertestamental times (the times between the Old and New Testaments), so the other day I picked up David deSilva’s Introducing the Apocrypha the other day in the library and read the introduction.
+I’m becoming more interested in learning about the intertestamental books (from between the Old and New Testaments), so the other day I picked up David deSilva’s Introducing the Apocrypha the other day in the library and read the introduction.
 I found it [actually] pretty interesting.
 I grew up not reading, owning, not knowing much about the Apocryphal books.
 I’ve posted some insights that I found and thought I would share with you.

 As a side note, I don’t accept the Apocrypha as Biblical canon (genuine), and neither does deSilva.
 However, they are Jewish writings within the period of the Old and the New Testaments that help us understand the history of the times and how that had a major hand in shaping the beliefs and ideologies that flowed into the New Testament times.